babelfish-for-postgresql/babelfish_project_website/_client/python.md

 ```

 To make this work, we have created a 'sample' table in Babelfish containing a
 couple of rows.
-Since we use a simple 'SELECT * FROM sample',
+Since we use a simple `SELECT * FROM sample`,
 the example is going to work with any data in 'sample'.
 But let's focus on the
 code: The first thing we do here is to include pyodbc.
 In case it is not
 available, make sure that all relevant packages are installed on your system.